-Key material in Secure Vault High products is protected by "key wrapping" with a standardized symmetric encryption mechanism.
-This method has the advantage of protecting a virtually unlimited number of keys, limited only by the storage that is accessible by the Cortex-M33, which includes off-chip storage as well.
-The symmetric key used for this wrapping and unwrapping must be highly secure because it can expose all other key materials in the system.
+Key material in Secure Vault High products is protected by what is called "key wrapping" with a standardized symmetric encryption mechanism.
+This method has the advantage of being able to protect a virtually unlimited number of keys, limited only by the storage that is accessible by the Cortex-M33 (which includes off-chip storage as well).
+The symmetric key used for this wrapping and unwrapping must be highly secure as it can expose all other key material in the system.
 The Secure Vault Key Management system uses a Physically Unclonable Function (PUF) to generate a persistent device-unique seed key on power up to dynamically generate this critical wrapping/unwrapping key which is only visible to the AES encryption engine and is not retained when the device loses power.